 This is useful when you need format information in a formula.

 To illustrate, let's look at this list of names and addresses.
-If you wanted to create something like a mailing list, you could use concatenation, something like this:
+If you wanted to create something like a mailing address, you could use concatenation, something like this:

 However, notice that everything just ends up on the same line.
 And text wrapping doesn't help.

 Here's where the character function is useful.
 To add line breaks, I can use the CHAR function with the appropriate number.
-Since I'm working on Windows, I need to use CHAR (10).
+Since I'm working on the [platform] platform, I need to use CHAR (10).

 The result is a formatted address with line breaks in the correct place.
 Just make sure you have line wrapping turned on.